 A small banya cabin has been built up around the springs to contain them in a 10' x 12' rock-floored basin.
 It is very relaxing place to soak, trade fish stories, and sip a cold Russian home-brewed beer at the end of a long day on the river.

-Zendzur offers by far the most deluxe accommodation in Kamchatka and is comparable to the fine lodges of Western Alaska.
+Zendzur offers by far the most deluxe accommodation in Kamchatka.
 It is a beautiful structure, originally built by our Russian outfitting partner as a wedding gift for his daughter.
-There is a main lodge with 4 suites, and a sitting room, as well as two stand alone cabins and a separate
+There is a main lodge with 4 suites, and a sitting room, as well as two stand alone cabins and a separate dining hall.

 The guest suites are spacious and appointed with comfortable beds and bedding, a sitting table, chairs and shelves for stowing gear and clothing.
 Each has a private bathroom and an entry/wader area.